loginom/loginom-help-en-omegat/data/processors/preprocessing/editing-of-emissions.md

 * Delete records: delete the records with anomalous values from data set.
 * Replace with average: replace anomalous values with the average column value.
 * Replace with median: replace anomalous values with the median calculated for the column.
 * Replace with most frequent: replace anomalous values with the most frequent column value.
 Replacement is performed using the average value from the most frequent range.
-The range count varies according to the sample size: the larger the sample size, the higher number of ranges.
+The interval count varies according to the sample size: the larger the sample size, the higher number of ranges.
 * Replace with set value: replace anomalous values with the manually recorded value.
 * Limit: replace anomalous values with the bound value from which the anomalous values start.